 Call us for help…

 If you or a loved one is charged with homicide in California, and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+We can provide a free consultation in the office or by phone.

 We also represent families of victims who need help seeking restitution or civil damages in a California wrongful death lawsuit or survival action.